CorLont/CryptoSmartTraderv2/replit.md

 # Overview
 CryptoSmartTrader V2 is an institutional-grade multi-agent cryptocurrency trading intelligence system designed to generate significant financial returns.
-It achieves this by integrating quantitative strategies, real-time market analysis, deep learning, sentiment analysis, and technical analysis.
-The project's core purpose is to deliver a reliable, high-performance, and secure autonomous trading solution for volatile crypto markets, aiming to be a leading platform in algorithmic crypto trading.
+It integrates quantitative strategies, real-time market analysis, deep learning, sentiment analysis, and technical analysis.
+Its core purpose is to deliver a reliable, high-performance, and secure autonomous trading solution for volatile crypto markets, aiming to be a leading platform in algorithmic crypto trading.

 # User Preferences
 Preferred communication style: Simple, everyday language.